chrismabdo/CV/README.md

 #### Leadership

-- The ability to act as a responsive focal point for the delegation of roles and tasks, as well as for outreach and communication.
 - Bank of America Merrill Lynch Spring Insight Week: My team were tasked with researching and presenting the development of the Fintech sector over the past five years.
 Due to my interest in the industry, I put myself forward to lead the team.
 I delegated roles based on our individual strengths into analysis and creative teams.
 The result of this enabled us to give a highly informative presentation on the growth of the industry based on captivating research and a well-designed project.

+#### Adaptability

+- My ability to adapt was paramount in the delivery of a meal for the homeless community as part of the volunteer team at the Foodcycle Project.
+I had to shift between roles and tasks seamlessly in order to produce the end product for our client-base.

 #### Collaboration

-- Using simple yet effective communication skills to bolster collective strategies within a team towards an objective.
 - MG Vintage: Tasked with travelling to Italy to purchase stock for new members.
 This involved negotiating wholesale prices with foreign suppliers whilst establishing a constructive relationship for future deals.
 The application of effective communication throughout this process led to MG Vintage establishing a primary network of suppliers, allowing us to purchase products at extremely favourable rates.
 - Student-led Intramural Football Committee: Working with the teams and local businesses to set up sponsorship deals.
 Charity shops, barbers, cafes and more were given free advertising in exchange for student discounts.

 #### Attention to Detail

-- Designing and implementing a meticulous process for a particular task upon which they are executed.
-Following this process allows me to build greater consistency throughout a project and leaves less room for unforeseen errors.
 - Freepoint Commodities: I spent three weeks in back-end operations, using logging software such as CXL and EIPP to verify and backcheck trades on global markets.
 By following a process throughout the series of tasks, I was able to ensure confidence in my procedures before sending trades off for payment and delivery.
 Subsequently, my responsibilities grew to the construction of company-wide daily statistic sheets, displaying the daily net value of overall trades on each market.

 #### Perseverance